Application Security Best Practices 2025

 Manual compliance audits: 200-400 hours effort per audit.
 Automated compliance monitoring reduces audit preparation time by 70%, continuous compliance validation instead of point-in-time checks.
 Tools: AWS Security Hub, Azure Policy, GCP Security Command Center, Vanta, Drata.

-This checklist is based on NIST Cybersecurity Framework, CIS Benchmarks, and OWASP ASVS - proven standards used by Fortune 500.
-Go through each point and make sure your application meets the requirements.
+This checklist is based on NIST Cybersecurity Framework, CIS Benchmarks, and OWASP ASVS, the same standards used by Fortune 500 companies.
+Go through each point and verify your application against it.

 1. Authentication & Access Control